sculab/GeneMiner2/DEMO/DEMO2/DEMO2.md

 Click [OK] proceed with the default parameters for assembly.

-！！Note:内存会影响是否组装成功，如果没有成功组装，尝试扩大内存
+**Note: Insufficient memory may cause assembly failure.
+If this occurs, consider increasing the memory.**

 NOTE: For importing multiple pairs of sequencing files, select [Batch > Plant Chloroplast Genome] to extract.
+**"Reads/File (M)" is set to 10.**

 ![](gif/genome_ass.gif)